Gourieff/comfyui-reactor-node/README.md

 **If you encounter any errors when you use ReActor Node - don't rush to open an issue, first try to remove current ReActor node in your workflow and add it again**

-**ReActor Node gets updates from time to time, new functions appears and old node can work with errors or not work at all**
+**ReActor Node gets updates from time to time, new functions appear and old node can work with errors or not work at all**